 The effectiveness of the support and interventions and their impact on the pupil's progress is formally reviewed on a termly basis.
-This includes formal and informal assessments to ascertain the impact of support on the pupil's progress.
+This includes formal and/or informal assessments to ascertain the impact of support on the pupil's progress.

 The SENCo reviews any assessments and offers support and advice to class teachers, teaching assistants and parents/carers as appropriate.
+This is turn allows parents to be involved with planning and next steps.
+Where appropriate other agencies will be asked to contribute to the review.